 "The cultural program was truly one of the finest I've ever seen," he said Sunday afternoon as he was preparing to leave the temple grounds.
 "They honored the pioneers of the Church in Canada, which made me happy.
 They honored their family members who are progenitors, and they had a great time.
 I like big events that give young people something they'll remember all their lives."

-After Saturday evening’s festivities (please see report on page 4), the formal dedication of the temple began Sunday morning as, during the first dedicatory session, a symbolic cornerstone was sealed to mark the temple’s completion.
+After Saturday evening’s festivities (please "Vancouver youth celebration: One member, one family, one branch, one testimony at a time"), the formal dedication of the temple began Sunday morning as, during the first dedicatory session, a symbolic cornerstone was sealed to mark the temple’s completion.